ibm-cloud-docs/EventStreams/eventstreams143.md

 This new release of the Standard multi-tenant plan offers significant improvements in resiliency, functionality, and usability.
 For more information, see [New Standard plan blog announcement ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/blog/announcements/ibm-event-streams-releases-a-new-and-enhanced-standard-plan).
 {: shortdesc}

-As part of the upgrade to the new Standard plan, you must create a new Standard plan instance.
+As part of the upgrade to the Standard plan, you must create a new Standard plan instance.
 You cannot upgrade or change an existing instance of the Classic plan.
 {:important}

 To migrate applications from the previous Standard plan (now called the Classic plan and deprecated) to the new plan, consider the following information.